amyx-umich/innovation-child-theme/src/styleguide/index.md

 # The Grid

 <p class="lead">This is just an explanation of the grid we're using.
-Most likely you won't need to add it to any page templates.</p>
+Most likely you won't need to add it to any page templates.
+The Grid is powered by Flexbox.
+For more in-depth details regarding The Grid, please see [Foundation's documentation](https://foundation.zurb.com/sites/docs/flex-grid.html).</p>

 ---